OctopusDeploy/blog/blog/2021-07/octo-as-target/index.md

 *I want to automate the process of clicking the **RUN** button.*

-Runbooks provide a great way to encapsulate common functionality.
+Runbooks provide a great way to encapsulate shared functionality.
 The new **Run a Runbook** step allows a runbook to be executed from a deployment process or runbook:

 ![](run-runbook.png)